Aroop Biswas

-Aroop Biswas is an Indian politician and the present minister for Sports and Youth Affairs, Power, and Housing in the Government of West Bengal.
+Aroop Biswas (born 5 October 1964) is an Indian politician who served as the minister for Power, and Housing in the Government of West Bengal.
 He is a member of the National Working Committee of All India Trinamool Congress.
-He is also an MLA, elected from the Tollyganj in the 2006, 2011, 2016 and 2021 West Bengal Legislative Assembly election.
-He is the owner of Suruchi Sangha FC.
+He was also an MLA, elected from the Tollyganj in the 2006, 2011, 2016 and 2021 West Bengal Legislative Assembly election.
+He is the owner of Suruchi Sangha.